urieltan/tp/docs/DeveloperGuide.md

 **Use case: Adjust sorting of tasks**

 1. User requests to apply/remove sorting on a displayed lists of contacts.
-2. LifeBook acknowledges by adjusting the sorting on the displayed list of contacts according to the option selected by the user.
+2. Lifebook acknowledges by adjusting the sorting on the displayed list of contacts according to the option selected by the user.

     Use case ends.